Michae1CC/aws-cdk-examples/cognito-saml-identity-pools/README.md

 ## Cognito User Pools

 User Pools provides an endpoint to authenticate users.
-From the perspective of your application, the User Pools is an OIDC IDP which issue identity tokens to users which successfully authenticate.
+From the perspective of your application, the User Pool is an OIDC IDP which issues identity tokens to users which successfully authenticate.
 The way this works is that you can add third-party IDPs to you User Pools as trusted identity providers.
-When a user attempts to authenticate with the User Pool, the User Pool will handling creating the authentication request to the third party identity provider as well as the response.
+When a user attempts to authenticate with the User Pool, the User Pool will handle creating the authentication request to the third party identity provider as well as the response.
 The User Pool will then convert the response into an identity token JSON web token (JWT) as you would in a normal OIDC authentication